apawate/apawate.github.io/docs/clarinet.md

 - Concerto for Clarinet by Artie Shaw
 - Bruckner's 8th Symphony: Finale by Anton Bruckner
 - Societe Blue by Andrew David Perkins
+- Still Fly by Southern University Marching Band (one of the best YouTube videos of all time)
+- In Taberna Quando Sumus, a raucous drinking movement of the epic Carmina Burana
+- ... and many others!